netmod-wg/rfc8407bis/draft-ietf-netmod-rfc6020-iana-update.md

 #  IANA Considerations {#sec-iana}

-## Update YANG Parameters Registry
+## Update YANG Parameters Registry {#sec-update}

 This document requests IANA to update the reference for the "YANG Module Names" registry under the "YANG Parameters" registry group {{IANA-MOD-NAMES}}
-to point to the RFC number that will be assigned to this document.
+to also list to the RFC number that will be assigned to this document.
+This update is needed because the procedure in this document is authoritative for assigning names in that registry.

 ## Revisions of Published Modules